pzagor/patronage_2014/README.txt

 You need:
-Python
+Python 2.6 or higher
 Flask.
 More about flask at: http://flask.pocoo.org/